Today we look at one of most misunderstood parts of auditing: audit risk assessment.

 Another significant risk identification tool is the use of planning analytics.

 Use planning analytics to shine the light on risks.
 How?
 I like to use:

 You may wonder if you can create planning analytics for first-year businesses.
 Yes, you can.
 Compare monthly or quarterly numbers.
 Or you might compute and compare ratios (e.g., gross profit margin) with industry benchmarks.
-(For more information about first-year planning analytics, see my planning analytics post.)
+(For more information about, see my preliminary analytics post.)